What's the Trade Waste Bylaw?

 The Trade Waste Bylaw 2007 is a legal document we use to manage trade waste discharges that enter our wastewater system.
 It allows us to manage and prevent sewer overflows, blockages, infrastructure damage, protect the environment, while also protecting the health and safety risk to our workers and our community.

 The bylaw and its rules are for all businesses, corporations, groups, or individuals who want to connect, disconnect, open manholes, discharge trade waste or domestic waste into the Council system, or discharge trade waste or domestic waste directly into the wastewater treatment plant facility.
 It also assists us (Council) meet our Resource Management Act requirements and provides for an equitable spread of costs and promote the use of waste minimisation and cleaner production techniques.

-We’re carrying out a review of the Trade Waste Bylaw 2007 to make some improvements.
-We've drafted the 2018 Trade Waste Bylaw 2018 and need to get your feedback through formal consultation, to make sure we've got it right.
+We recently carried out a review of the Trade Waste Bylaw 2007 to make some improvements.
+To get feedback we ran formal consultation in late 2018 to make sure we've got it right.

-We’re proposing to renew the bylaw with only a few key amendments:
+The 2018 will replace the 2007 Bylaw with only a few key amendments:

 Add a new grade of discharger

-We’re proposing to add a ‘controlled’ classification to the three existing classifications.
-This would mean we could classify low-risk discharges separately and manage them accordingly.
+We’re adding a ‘controlled’ classification to the three existing classifications.
+This means we could classify low-risk discharges separately and manage them accordingly.